 How to Build a Reliable Financial Reporting Process?

-- Hire an accountant and work with them to identify where your data lives and to select and implement a tool for managing that data and generating reports.
-Be sure to pick technologies that can grow with your organization over time, integrating with whatever else you have in play, such as your inventory management solution.
+- Hire an accountant and work with them to identify where your data lives.
+Then, select and install a tool to manage it and generate reports.
+Choose something that can grow with your organization and integrate with other technologies, such as your inventory management solution.

-A simple Excel spreadsheet can often serve this purpose for a while if you are comfortable uploading and downloading data to and from other systems.
-I would encourage you to download our monthly financial report Excel template as a starting point. - Develop policies and procedures for ensuring that your data is accurate.
-Unfortunately, problems with data tend to compound over time, which will affect your ability to make decisions, so I recommend that you get on top of this as early as possible.
+An Excel spreadsheet can serve this purpose for a while if you are comfortable uploading and downloading data to and from other systems.
+Download our monthly financial report Excel template for an example. - Develop policies and procedures to ensure your data is accurate and helpful for running your business.
+As you grow, issues such as using cash-based vs. accrual-based accounting or questionable revenue recognition practices can become problematic.
+These data problems compound over time and can affect your decision-making ability, so I recommend addressing them as soon as possible.

 - Secure the services of your CFO (or hire a fractional CFO) to own the process of financial modeling and analysis for your executive team.
 Although an accountant can do much of the legwork and prepare basic financial statements, you will need someone with more experience to analyze those statements and develop actionable insights.

-- If you decided to go with the Excel spreadsheet in Step 1, start thinking about technology solutions for doing this work as your company grows.
-Your needs will become more complex as you scale.
-However, if you are careful with the steps above and have a great CFO, this should be a relatively simple transition.
+- If you start with an Excel spreadsheet, explore technology solutions for doing this work as your company grows.
+Your needs will become more complex as you scale, making more sophisticated solutions necessary.
+However, it should be a simple transition if you follow the steps above and have a great CFO.

 Financial Reporting: Final Thoughts